Lukazovic/node-task-manager-api/README.md

-# Node Task Manager RESTFul API
+# Node Task Manager RESTful API
 Backend RESTful API to a task manager application

 ### Built With